Acupuncture Born in Asia, Tested in Europe and Now resides in the USA

 Should I stop other drugs during an acupuncture treatment?

 No. You should continue to follow your current physician’s instructions unless your acupuncturist recommends that you stop taking medications as he/she believes you do not need them any longer.
-Please remember that acupuncture is used to complement and supplement your physician’s treatments not to replace them.
+Please remember that this treatment is used to complement and supplement your physician’s treatments not to replace them.
 You should discuss this issue with your physician and acupuncturist.